Andrey-Vospr/M06_SparkBasics_Python_GCP/README.md

 # M06 Spark Basics – Python (GCP)

-This project demonstrates an end-to-end Spark ETL pipeline deployed on Kubernetes, using GCP and Terraform infrastructure.
-It fulfills the requirements of the M06 Spark Basics Homework.
+This project demonstrates building a Spark ETL pipeline using Python, Docker, Kubernetes, and GCP.
+The pipeline processes hotel and weather data, enriches the dataset using OpenCage Geolocation API and Geohash, and stores the results in a GCP bucket in Parquet format.

 ## 📌 Project structure

 M06_SparkBasics_Python_GCP/